-Andean Cock-of-the-rock can be seen along the Satipo road.
-Day 8.
-Satipo road (lower and mid elevations) and drive to Oxapampa Today we will explore the lower parts of the Satipo road, which host several foothill-andcloudforest species such as Scarlet-bellied Mountain Tanager, Grass-green Tanager, Yellowthroated Tanager, Flame-faced Tanager, Saffron-crowned Tanager, Metallic-green Tanager, and with luck the uncommon Blue-browed Tanager.
-We will also look for Bluebanded Toucanet, Streaked Tuftedcheek, Pearled Treerunner, the endemic Peruvian Wren, Slaty Brushfinch, Barred Fruiteater, Crimson-mantled Woodpecker, Dusky-green Oropendola, and Andean Cock-of-the-rock, and with luck Black-and-chestnut Eagle and Amazonian Umbrellabird.
+Overnight: La Merced

+Day 6.
+La Merced and drive to Oxapampa

+Today we will explore the tropical foothills of La Merced, where some of the targets will be the endemic Cerulean-capped Manakin and Creamy-bellied Antwren, among many other

+species.
 Then we will start the long drive to Oxapampa.
 We will arrive at our comfortable lodge in Oxapampa before dusk, where our host will be waiting for us with a tasty dinner.
-If the weather permits and spirits are still high we will use our first chance to look for the poorly known Cloudforest Screech Owl, which is one of the main targets at this lodge.
-Overnight: Ulcumano Ecolodge, Oxapampa Day 9.
+If the weather permits and spirits are still high, this will be our first chance to look for the poorly known Cloudforest Screech Owl, one of the main targets at this lodge.
+Overnight: Ulcumano Ecolodge, Oxapampa Day 7.
 Full day at Ulcumano Ecolodge Today we will have a nice day birding around the lodge grounds.
-Our main targets here are the endemic Bay Antpitta, the endemic Masked Fruiteater, the endemic Rufous-vented Tapaculo, the most wanted Chestnut-crested Cotinga, White-eared Solitaire, and with luck Brown Tinamou.
-At dusk we will give the Cloudforest Screech Owl another try.
-Overnight: Ulcumano Ecolodge, Oxapampa

-Day 10.
-Birding around Ulcumano and transfer to La Oroya We can give the Cloudforest Screech Owl one more try before dawn (in case we need it) and then leave the lodge, exploring some coffee plantations for the endemic Creamy-bellied Antwren.
-We will have a long drive back to the high Andes to the bustling town of La Oroya.
+Our main targets here are the endemic Bay Antpitta, the endemic Masked Fruiteater, the endemic Rufous-vented Tapaculo, the most-wanted Chestnut-crested Cotinga, White-eared Solitaire and, hopefully, Brown Tinamou.
+At dusk we will look for the Cloudforest Screech Owl again.
+Overnight: Ulcumano Ecolodge, Oxapampa Day 8.
+Birding around Ulcumano and transfer to La Oroya We can give the Cloudforest Screech Owl one more attempt before dawn (in case we need it) and then leave the lodge, exploring coffee plantations for the endemic Creamy-bellied Antwren.
+It will be a long drive back to the high Andes, to the bustling town of La Oroya.
 On the way we might find Mountain Caracara and Andean Ibis.
 Overnight: Hotel El Dorado, La Oroya